zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ### dev

-This is where developement are under go.
+This is where development are under go.
 This is not a reliable version and could be buggy and even not working depending on the stage of integration we are.
 This branch is only for users whom known exactly what they are doing.

 ### master ( deprecated )